SendRounds

 Brand guide

-Federal HST 180gr — the LE standard, same load issued to federal agents.
-Deep penetration, consistent expansion. ~$0.85–1.20/rd.
+Federal HST 180gr is the LE standard, same load issued to federal agents.
+Deep penetration, consistent expansion. ~$0.85-1.20/rd.

-Speer Gold Dot 180gr — bonded construction, high retained weight.
-The other half of the law enforcement market. ~$0.85–1.20/rd.
+Speer Gold Dot 180gr is bonded construction with high retained weight.
+The other half of the law enforcement market. ~$0.85-1.20/rd.

-Federal HST 165gr — slightly higher velocity than 180gr, still reliable expansion. ~$0.85–1.20/rd.
+Federal HST 165gr runs slightly higher velocity than 180gr with reliable expansion. ~$0.85-1.20/rd.

-Winchester PDX1 165gr — bonded bullet, wide distribution, solid performer. ~$0.80–1.15/rd.
+Winchester PDX1 165gr is a bonded bullet with wide distribution and solid performance. ~$0.80-1.15/rd.

-Hornady Critical Defense 165gr FTX — polymer tip for reliable expansion, widely available. ~$0.80–1.15/rd.
+Hornady Critical Defense 165gr FTX uses a polymer tip for reliable expansion, widely available. ~$0.80-1.15/rd.

-Blazer Brass 180gr FMJ — cheapest reliable practice ammo. ~$0.28–0.40/rd.
+Blazer Brass 180gr FMJ is the cheapest reliable practice ammo. ~$0.28-0.40/rd.

-Federal American Eagle 180gr FMJ — brass case, cleaner than steel or aluminum, consistent. ~$0.30–0.42/rd.
+Federal American Eagle 180gr FMJ is brass case, cleaner than steel or aluminum, consistent. ~$0.30-0.42/rd.

-Speer Lawman 180gr TMJ — total metal jacket (fully enclosed base), popular for indoor ranges with strict lead rules. ~$0.35–0.48/rd.
+Speer Lawman 180gr TMJ is a total metal jacket load, fully enclosed base, popular for indoor ranges with strict lead rules. ~$0.35-0.48/rd.

 Price guide (2025-2026)